Code-Institute-Submissions/tlamidi-lam-bakery_JuneResub/README.md

 I give credit to my mentor for an immense support and meaningful contributions towards the project.
 Also credit to some consultations on line that I made.

+Content

+I used google font site to utilise some fonts.
+I imported oswald and lato fonts through a link from goggle font site and placed on line one in the css file in the project.